freenas/freenas-docs/userguide/storage.rst

     step can be skipped.
 #endif freenas
 #ifdef truenas
 #.
-Click the disk's entry, then its :guilabel:`Offline` button to
+Click the disk entry, then its :guilabel:`Offline` button to
-    change that disk's status to OFFLINE.
+    change the disk status to OFFLINE.
 This step is needed to properly remove the device from the ZFS pool and to prevent swap issues.
 Click the disk's :guilabel:`Offline` button and pull the disk.
 If there is no :guilabel:`Offline` button but only a